Cayce2514/compliance-management/doc/setup.md

 GRC uses Bundler (`Gemfile` and `Gemfile.lock`) to manage Gems and dependencies.
 Install bundler into your GRC gemset using:

     gem install bundler

+Since the original code is so old, we need to ensure that we're using a compatible rubygems:

+    gem update --system 1.8.30

 The GRC `Gemfile` references `Gemfile.local`, which you should create with the following template: